Notice of Availability of Institutional and Financial Aid Information

 Substantial misrepresentations and/or misleading statements may not be made about:

 - The university’s relationship with the U.S. Department of Education.
 A Title IV-eligible school may not describe its participation in a way that suggests approval or endorsement by the U.S. Department of Education of the quality of its educational programs.

 Saint Mary’s University of Minnesota strives to provide accurate, honest, and clear information in print, online, broadcast media, or oral presentations.
 The university will make every effort to avoid misrepresentation to students and others in communications made in writing, visually, orally, or through other means.

-Any person’s concerns regarding university misrepresentation should be brought to the attention of the Vice President for Advancement and Communication at firstname.lastname@example.org.
+Any person’s concerns regarding university misrepresentation should be brought to the attention of the vice president for Marketing and Communication.